-Learn how to make rose water with this easy recipe.
+Learn how to make rose water at home with this easy recipe.

-I’m a big fan of roses and have been making my own rose water for quite a while now.
+I’m a big fan of roses and I use them to make my own DIY rose water recipe for the skin.
 I’m fortunate enough to have a garden where I grow my beautiful flowers and plants.
 I use them to make my own skincare recipes using natural ingredients.

-I first started making rose water to use it as a toner for my skin, but then I realized it could be used for so much more.
-It can be added to food and drinks, it is used to relieve certain health problems and it is widely used in skincare and hair care.
+I first started making rose water to use as a toner for my skin, but then I realized it could be used for so much more.
+It can be added to food and drinks, it is used to relieve certain health problems and it is widely used in skin care and hair care.

 Find more about the uses of rose water below the recipe.